 Step 3: Activate AI for your Jira products

 This screen is where the magic happens.
 You’ll see a list of all the Atlassian products active in your organization, like Jira Software, Jira Service Management, and Confluence.
-The cool thing is that you can activate AI for each product individually, giving you some control.
+The cool thing is that you can activate AI for each product individually, giving you precise control.

 Click the "Select apps to activate" button.
 A list will pop up, just check the boxes for the Jira products you want to enhance with AI.
 You'll need to review and accept the terms and conditions, and then hit the "Activate" button.
 The change should roll out across your organization almost instantly.